Y-u-k-i-h/python-practice/Exercises/README.md

 ```py
     for i in list:
 ```
-Since with every iteration 'i' becomes one of the numbers in the list, i add i to x and then return
+Since with every iteration `i` becomes one of the numbers in the list, I add `i` to `x` and then return
 ```python
     x += 1
 return x